 “It is a big commitment of time and money and you will only get the most out of it if you are committed to what you are doing.
 A gap year can widen your horizons, teach you new skills and help you learn about yourself and the world – if that sounds exciting then you are probably doing it for the right reasons.”

-“It is important for a student to make an informed choice and to consider the pros and cons and make sure they also gain valuable work experience whilst travelling,” Jane McAllister, career consultant at Birmingham City University adds.
+“It is important for a student to make an informed choice and to consider the pros and cons and make sure they also gain valuable work experience whilst travelling,” Birmingham City University's Career Consultant adds.

-“Speak to fellow students who have been on a gap year, link up with them and see what their advice is as well as speaking to a career consultant or the student union,” she advises.
+“Speak to fellow students who have been on a gap year, link up with them and see what their advice is as well as speaking to a career consultant or the student union.”

 It may be that you want a break from study but are unsure what to do next – that doesn’t mean a gap year isn’t for you, but that you must give real thought to what you can gain from your year out.
 For aspiring engineers a Year in Industry (YINI) placement can give you a chance to “try on” a job to see if it suits you, as well as giving you a chance to gain some hugely useful on-the-job experience, but you must be willing to give it your all!